-Exterior view of the Paramount Theater in Palm Beach and the Coconut Grove Playhouse
+First Floor Plan of Paramount Theater in Palm Beach

 Aerial view of the Coconut Grove Playhouse

 With regards to interiors:

 "Some historic buildings are virtually defined by their interiors ... the loss of an interior will disqualify properties from listing in the National Register - a historic concert hall noted for the beauty of its auditorium and its fine acoustic qualities would be the type of property that if it were to lose its interior, it would lose its value as a historic resource."